Lyme Disease

 Ticks are small!
 Depending upon the stage of life cycle from larva to adult, ticks can be less than a millimeter in size so finding them can be difficult.

-No ‘traditional’ method of tick removal is known to be effective; using oil, petrol or Vaseline etc. can kill the tick, forcing it to vomit while drinking your blood, increasing the likelihood of infection.
-Using the flame from a cigarette lighter or the ember of a cigarette itself is more likely to cause a burn to your skin with a dead tick stuck in it.
+No ‘traditional’ method of tick removal is known to be effective (57-73); using oil, petrol or Vaseline etc. can kill the tick, forcing it to vomit while drinking your blood, increasing the likelihood of infection.
+Using the flame from a cigarette lighter or the ember of a cigarette itself is more likely to cause a burn to your skin with a dead tick stick in it.

 A number of dedicated tick removal tools exist which all work equally well.
 Tweezers can also be used as long as: